therebelbeta/frontend-answers/README.md

-#Front-end Job Interview Questions
+#Front-end Questions / Answers

 This file contains a number of front-end interview questions that can be used when vetting potential candidates.
-It is by no means recommended to use every single question here on the same candidate (that would take hours).
-Choosing a few items from this list should help you vet the intended skills you require.
+Forked and modified from [h5bp/Front-end-Developer-Interview-Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions).

-**Note:** Keep in mind that many of these questions are open-ended and could lead to interesting discussions that tell you more about the person's capabilities than a straight answer would.
+The answers here are based on my personal experience.
+Where my experience in the topic is lacking, I will indicate where I learned more about it, and will provide a link to where I've tested out the concept.

 ## Table of Contents